ecyoung3/FRHEED/README.md

 ## Acknowledgments

-* kSA and Riber for making RHEED software expensive enough to warrant the creation of FRHEED
+* Certain RHEED software companies for making RHEED software over-priced enough to warrant the creation of FRHEED